Reasons Go Kart Racing is Safer at K1 Speed

 2. All Racers Wear DOT-Approved Full-Face Helmets

 If you go karting at a family fun center, there’s a really good chance they won’t require you to wear any head protection whatsoever.
-Sure, you’re only going 5 or 7 miles per hour, but anything can happen in a moving vehicle.
-The bottom line is it’s dangerous – so don’t risk racing there!
+Sure, you’re only going 5 or 7 miles per hour.
+But anything can happen in a moving vehicle so why take the risk racing without one?

 At K1 Speed, wearing a helmet is mandatory, but not just any ol’ helmet lying around the garage.
 We require all racers wear a Department of Transportation (DOT)-approved helmet that provides full-face protection.
 This tends to be most motorcycle helmets.
 Helmets meant for auto racing are also allowed, as they pass a stricter safety inspection by the Snell Foundation.

 What if I Don’t Own a Helmet?

 Don’t own a helmet?
 No problem.
 Free helmet rentals are included in your annual membership.
 We’ll also provide you with a headsock for extra comfort and to serve as a hygienic barrier.
 All of our helmets are cleaned and disinfected throughout the day.

 3. The Latest All-Electric Go Karts